gravitational/teleport/docs/4.3/quickstart.md

 ### Prerequisites

-* In this tutorial you will start a web UI which must be accessible via a web browser.
+* In this tutorial you will start a UI which must be accessible via a browser.
 If you run this tutorial on a remote machine without a GUI, first make sure that this machine's IP can be reached over your network and that it accepts incoming traffic on port `3080` .